-If you are trying to escape the heat then summer time is a good time to visit Prashar Lake.
+If you are trying to escape the heat then summertime is a good time to embark on the Prashar Lake trek.
 The air is cool at this time and you will enjoy camping near the lake.
 But make sure you carry sufficient water for the trek as you can get easily dehydrated on the way.

 Monsoon Season (July – September)

-Prashar can be visited all round the year but it is especially beautiful just after the monsoons and during the snowfall.
+You can opt to do the Prashar Lake all round the year but it is especially beautiful just after the monsoons and during the snowfall.
 If you are looking to spend some time during the lush greenery, then we would suggest you go just immediately after monsoons.

-Do remember that the trail will be muddy and slippery during this time.
+Do remember that the Prashar Lake trek trail will be muddy and slippery during this time.
 And there will be a lot of leeches on the way.
 So, dress appropriately and wear proper trekking shoes.

-Although the roads are closed from December to February due to snowfall, trekking is still possible.
+Although the roads are closed from December to February due to snowfall, it is still possible for you to undertake the Prashar Lake trek.
 However, you would need snow trekking equipment in order to attempt it.

-And it would be wise to go with a trekking company or a local guide as the entire route is covered with snow.
+And it would be wise to choose a trekking company or a local guide for the trek to Prashar Lake as the entire route is covered with snow.
 So, accidents are likely to occur if you aren’t careful.

 ATMs in Prashar

-There is no ATM near Prashar Lake or Bagi Village.
+You will find no ATM available on the Prashar Lake trek from Bagi Village.
 So, make sure you withdraw sufficient cash before leaving.
 There are a couple of ATMs in Suran and Kataula but these are likely to have no cash in them.
 So, if you need to withdraw cash, do it in Mandi itself.

 Network Availability in Prashar

-You won’t find a strong mobile network connection in Prashar lake.
+You won’t find a strong mobile network connection on the Prashar lake trek at any point.
 There won’t be any signal on the trail itself but once you reach the lake, you might get a little signal on JIO or BSNL sims.